 cargo run -q -p xtask -- ecosystem-compat --group neo4j-p0 --no-history --report target/compat/neo4j-p0-smoke.json

-When the local provisioning inputs are present, that grouped wave now passes end-to-end.
+When the local provisioning inputs are present, that grouped wave passes end-to-end.

 Query API compatibility wrapper

-The HTTP Query API compatibility wrapper also has grouped evidence now:
+The HTTP Query API compatibility wrapper has grouped evidence at target/compat/neo4j-http-p1-smoke.json.
+The grouped wave is part of the local smoke gate.

 Browser preflight

-This currently proves the server-side preflight procedures that a Browser-like client is likely to expect:
+Browser-oriented Bolt preflight evidence lives at target/compat/neo4j-browser-p0-smoke.json.
+It proves the server-side preflight procedures a Browser-like client expects:

 including projected YIELD ...
 RETURN ... forms.